 - 30% recycled content in plastics

 This is an area that will continue to evolve as we investigate new packaging solutions, strengthen our external partnerships and share our Sustainable Packaging Goals & Targets with our packaging suppliers.
 In the US, QVC’s proprietary brands have switched from using apparel polybags (the clear plastic bag that protects the apparel item) that had 0% recycled content to one that is now comprised of 30% recycled content.
-HSN has increased the recycled content of their corrugated boxes from 27% to 45% recycled content on average and QVC Germany is working toward an amazing improvement – moving from 0% recycled content in their polybags to ones that are now made out of 80% recycled content.
+In the US, we have increased the recycled content of our polybag materials from only 6.1% in 2018 to 13.4% in 2020, and we are looking to further increase this in the coming few years.
+QVC Germany is working toward an amazing improvement – moving from 0% recycled content in their polybags to ones that are now made out of 80% recycled content.
 The QVC team in the UK plans to convert their jewelry pouches and boxes to ones made with recycled content as well, and they are working on having bagging film and returned polybags recycled into other film and bags for reuse.

 To begin recycling more of our packaging at our on-site fulfillment centers we first needed to understand our current state.
 In 2018 we conducted an audit of our recycling activities across our US fulfillment centers to see how much paper, corrugate, wood and plastic film is currently being recycled.
 With this information we are now developing consistent recycling standards and partnerships across our fulfillment network.
 Stay tuned for more information to come.